 - Vertical Hierachy

 This “exchange,” this relationship between these two different aspects of reality, help form healthy civilizations just as they form healthy families.
-As Kenneth Clark stated, when guys and gals are separated too stridently for too long in social situations, the level of discourse tends to decline in both camps.
+Historian Kenneth Clark noted when guys and gals are separated too stridently for too long in social situations, the level of discourse tends to decline in both camps.

 The history of Egypt, perhaps akin to the history of China (of which I know much less about) could plausibly show forth this pattern of the elimination of feminine qualities.
 In his A Study of History Toynbee makes the case that after the pyramids, Egypt tightens and “freezes up.”
 Much of Frankfurt’s religious analysis comes from this post-pyramid era, and the evidence shows an exaggerated desire to eliminate all variability, all doubt and grief, from their way of life.
 Such an attitude surely helped contribute to their failure when confronted by Moses.